sunil-dhaka/sunil-dhaka.github.io/about.markdown

 permalink: /about/
 ---

 Hello ☻!
 My name is Sunil Dhaka.
 I am a post graduate student at [IIT Kanpur](https://www.iitk.ac.in).

-My interest are statistics, data mining, social sciences, and computers.
-My passtime hobby is binge ☻ watching a good fantasy webseries.
-I also like to write on occasions of self-realizations or world-realizations.
-That is enough, I guess.
-Explore this website 🎬.
+**What is this website for?**
+It is a reference website for technical things that might come handy in future myself.
+If it helps, then good for you.